Security Measures: Protecting Your Data While Submitting Service Requests Online

 When you need to perform sensitive online service requests or financial transactions, always switch to your mobile data.
 It provides a more secure, encrypted connection compared to open public Wi-Fi networks.

 If you absolutely must use public Wi-Fi, employing a Virtual Private Network (VPN) is a crucial safeguard.
 A VPN encrypts all your internet traffic, creating a secure tunnel between your device and the internet.
-This means even if a hacker intercepts your data on a public Wi-Fi network, they won’t be able to read it.
+This means even if a hacker intercepts your data on a public Wi-Fi network, they will not be able to read it.

 How to Recognise Phishing Attempts